griffinht/scribbleshare/README.md

 name pending

-This project is separates into the server (`board-server`) and the client (`board-web-client`).
+This project is separated into the server (`board-server`) and the client (`board-web-client`).
 All files inside `board-web-client` can be served to the browser and are therefore public.

 You will need to build and run the `board-server` project before using or contributing to the client or server.